PLPAcademy/day-3-assignment-Adebrayoh/README.md

 A) To keep your projects organized in one folder
 B) To install Python in a different directory
-C) To separate project dependencies and avoid conflicts
+// C) To separate project dependencies and avoid conflicts // This is the answer
 D) To enhance Python performance on your system

 #MySQL Installation